S p A c E

 Level 1

 The first level is a comparison between the openings of films and games.
 It uses the classic countdown sequence from old films as a timer.
-The opening sequence of films has never truly disappeared (at least not in China).
-In the past, it was a countdown; now, it might be a string of ads before the screening begins.
-This provides the audience with a buffer zone to prepare themselves, as films, being a non-interactive medium, is never under the audience's control.
-However, games are different.
-In gameplay, players actively engage with events rather than being passively shown or told about them, as they would be in novels, theater, or cinema.
+The opening of films provides the audience with a buffer zone to prepare themselves, as films being a non-interactive medium, is never under the audience's control.
+But in gameplay, players actively engage with events rather than being passively shown or told about them, as they would be in novels, theater, or cinema.
 This holds true even at the openings of these works.

-Beyond comparing the narrative dynamics of different media, the first level aims to disorient the player's perception by giving button movements and adding colliders to the cursor, thus defamiliarizing basic elements of an operating system.
+The first level also aims to disorient the player's perception by giving button movements and adding colliders to the cursor.
 In game development, UI scenes exist on a Cartesian coordinate plane, yet we often forget this fact because typical UI scenes lack spatial depth, changes, or physical events.
 All that's left are abstract metaphors of physical actions, like “cut” or “click.”

 Level 2